North London line: Old Oak Common Lane

 Under the former government's plans for High Speed 2 line from London Euston to Birmingham, a new station called was to be built by 2025 serving the North London line, West London line, High Speed 2 and Crossrail.
 The new government supports the idea after it had been opposed at first.

 North Acton

 Another new station at is proposed for interchange with the Central line, but it might require the Central line station being moved to the east.

 High Speed 2

 The planned link between the proposed High Speed 2 line and the existing High Speed 1 line would have used the North London line alignment around Camden Road station, which might have reduced the existing or future capacity of the line.
 Its heavy investment in the line and the passenger growth on it has made Transport for London against the alignment's use as a link between the two High Speed lines.
 That link has now been removed from the parliamentary bill.

 Camden Highline

-A new park utilising the former railway alignment between Camden Town and King's Cross was given planning permission in January 2023.
+From 2015 to 2026, there was a proposal for a walking connection between Camden Town and King's Cross.
+The Camden Highline was a proposed public park and garden walk alongside the North London line.
+The project was abandoned in May 2026.